TotallyInformation/node-red-contrib-uibuilder/README.md

 ## To Do

+- Copy template files to local override folder if not already existing
+- Add edit options:
 - Use webpack to "compile" resources into distribution folders upon (re)deployment - allowing for the use of more resource types such as: less/scss; UI frameworks such as Bootstrap, Foundation, Material UI; jsx or other dynamic templating; front-end frameworks such as VueJS, Angular or REACT.
 - Add ability to create resources from the Node-RED admin UI - currently all resources have to be created in the file system
 - Add integrated ExpressJS security to Socket.IO
+- Check code for [Dashboard node](https://github.com/node-red/node-red-dashboard/blob/master/ui.js) to see if there is anything useful we can include here
+- Check code for [http in node](https://github.com/node-red/node-red/blob/master/nodes/core/io/21-httpin.js) to see if there is anything useful we can include here
+- Process `httpNodeAuth`
 - *(Maybe compile template resources to dist folder?)*
+- Add a check for new file changes in local `src` folder.

+  For now, will rely on users creating `.recompile` flag file in local `src` folder.

+## Changes

+v0.0.1

+-

 ## Pre-requisites